hetida/hetida-designer/docs/sync.md

 ## hdctl sync usage

 Sync allows configuration and credentials of the underlying requests against the hetida designer api to reside in local files.
-In combination with version control, e.g. git, this enables:

-* external version control of workflows/components
-* editing locally / hybrid working and frequent switching between local work and work in the hetida designer user interface
-* scripting CD/CI and GitOps

 The configuration and credential files for a remote hetida designer instance you want to name "my-hd-instance" can be pregenerated via